Applications for Intelligent Information Agents (I2As):

 5. Allows the AIS to predict a situation and offer recommend actions, providing automated complex procedures.

-A Cognitive Perceptron Upper Ontology will be provided, along with detailed descriptions of the I2A framework required to construct a hybrid system of Cognitive Perceptrons, as well as the Cognitive Perception processing infrastructure and rules architecture.
 In particular, this paper will present an application of Cognitive Perceptrons to Integrated System Health Management (ISHM), and in particular Condition-Based Health Management (CBHM), to provide the ability to manage and maintain an AIS in utilizing real-time data to prioritize, optimize, maintain, and allocate resources.